finom/elegant-threading/README.md

 Install it via `npm i elegant-threading` or use as a global variable called `elegantThreading` in a non-CJS environment (see dist/ folder).

-Let's say you have some function which runs some heavy calculations:
+Let's say you have a function which runs some heavy calculations:

 ```js
 function heavyCalculations(a, b, c) {